 YouTube has no limitation on the type of content available, making it the most influential platform for video makers.
-Creators can upload any video, instructional videos, educational videos, and even vlogs.
+Creators can upload instructional videos, educational videos, and even vlogs.

 Vimeo is significantly different when considering the type of content available.
 Professionals gain access to a platform where they can upload and share videos of high quality and expect insightful feedback.

-Some types of videos are not supposed to get exposed to competition, like videos about training or software, for instance.
+Some types of videos are not supposed to be exposed to competition, like videos about training or software.

 The level of privacy on Vimeo is more advanced, as you can protect your videos with a password.
-It’s possible to link these videos to other password-protected posts on your website on WordPress.
+In addition, it’s possible to link these videos to other password-protected posts on your website on WordPress.

 In comparison, YouTube is very different.
-It only has three settings on privacy; Private, public, and unlisted, making it a challenge to protect your content.
+It only has three settings on privacy; Private, public, and unlisted, making protecting your content challenging.

 On Vimeo, it’s possible to embed and host videos of the highest quality.
 This is especially advantageous to professionals, as the videos are not compressed.

 On YouTube, the ability to customize embedded videos is often limited.
-Recommended videos are random, making it a challenge when embedding a video on your website.
+In addition, recommended videos are random, making it a challenge when embedding a video on your website.

 If the purpose of the video you’re adding to your site is to enhance direct engagement, Vimeo is the better option.
 It has a more refined look and has tools to ensure privacy.
-Password protection provides private sharing and feedback collection before distributing the content widely.
+For example, password protection provides private sharing and feedback collection before distributing the content widely.

-Both platforms come with valuable tools to edit and manage videos when adding a video to your website.
+Both platforms have valuable tools to edit and manage videos when adding a video to your website.

 The video editor on YouTube allows you to create a video from already uploaded content.
 Since the editing tools are web-based, the video creation procedure is relatively easy.

-YouTube also permits you to include links, captions, annotations, and subtitles in your videos.
+YouTube also lets you include links, captions, annotations, and subtitles in your videos.
 You can also use the live streaming option to show live events.

-Vimeo has limited features that allow video editing but has the essential tools needed.
-You’re able to add a description, title, license, audience rating, and category.
+Vimeo has limited features that allow video editing but has the essential tools.
+For example, you can add a description, title, license, audience rating, and category.

 It’s also possible to upload subtitles and captions for the videos, but Vimeo has no annotation features.
-This becomes a challenge if you want to include links that a user can click on in your videos.
+This becomes a challenge if you want to include links that users can click on in your videos.

-One outstanding feature that Vimeo has over YouTube is the ability to replace a video with a more recent version without the need to change the video’s URL and statistics.
+One outstanding feature of Vimeo over YouTube is the ability to replace a video with a more recent version without changing the video’s URL and statistics.

-This feature is handy when you need to correct a mistake or update some details.
-You’re able to do so without losing the number of views, and the original URL remains intact.
+This feature is handy when correcting a mistake or updating some details.
+You can do so without losing the number of views, and the original URL remains intact.

 When uploading videos, YouTube is easier to set up using the pre-availed YouTube element.
-You’re able to simply drag and drop the video where you’d like it on your website.
+You can drag and drop the video on your website where you’d like it.
 If your business often needs to adjust uploaded videos, Vimeo is more suitable for you.

 Search Engine Optimization

-Google prioritizes results from YouTube before other video sources such as Vimeo.
-If the purpose of adding videos to your website is to increase traffic and rank higher on Google, YouTube is the better choice.
+Google prioritizes results from YouTube before other video sources, such as Vimeo.
+Therefore, if the purpose of adding videos to your website is to increase traffic and rank higher on Google, YouTube is the better choice.

-When you host your videos on YouTube, you’re able to leverage both Google and YouTube search engines.
+When you host your videos on YouTube, you can leverage both Google and YouTube search engines.

 When including a video on your website, video quality is an essential factor.

 Vimeo offers more bitrate than YouTube and accommodates better sound quality.
-However, to access this quality, you’ll need to subscribe to a payment plan.
+However, you’ll need to subscribe to a payment plan to access this quality.

 If you upload one video to both sites, the quality is better on Vimeo.
-Due to the high number of uploads on YouTube, the videos get compressed and lose quality.
+However, due to the high number of uploads on YouTube, the videos get compressed and lose quality.

-If you need to add a live video to your site, both platforms facilitate live streaming.
+Both platforms facilitate live streaming if you need to add a live video to your site.
 On YouTube, live streaming is free, but on Vimeo, you need to be on the Enterprise or Premium plan.

 When creating the video, Vimeo is easy to use, but for editing and live streaming videos, YouTube is better.